lazakoa/misc/README.md

-A small collection of snippets of code in different languages.
-Sourced from problem sets, books, random places on the internet.
+A small collection of snippets in different languages.
+Sourced from problem sets, books, and random places on the internet.
 Most of this was done for fun & to quickly learn/memorize a new language.

 The project euler problems that were not done in python were done/checked with easyeuler, the python project euler problems were checked with EulerPy.